UNM Scholarships

 • Unofficial UNM Transcript (Applicants must have attended UNM for a minimum of 1 semester to be eligible for consideration.)

-• Certificate of Indian Blood and/or Proof of Tribal Enrollment
+• Certificate of Indian Blood OR Proof of Tribal Enrollment.

 To access the application, CLICK HERE.